Private browsing: Security

 Bugs and security vulnerabilities in extensions themselves may also leak personally identifiable data from private mode.

 Implementations of the HTML5 FileSystem API can be used to detect users in private mode.
 In Google Chrome, the FileSystem API was not available in Incognito mode prior to version 76.
 To prevent circumvention of paywall policies and evasion of web tracking scripts used to monetize traffic, a number of websites — including The New York Times — have used such behavior to block access to users in private browsing mode, and requiring them to subscribe or log in.
 Chrome 76 allows the FileSystem API to be used in Incognito mode; explaining the change, Google argued that the ability to detect the use of Incognito mode infringes on users' privacy.
 However, it was later discovered that the disk space quotas for the API differed between normal and Incognito modes, providing another means by which to detect Incognito users.
 Despite statements otherwise by Google, this has not yet been patched.
 Scripts have also been developed to detect private browsing mode on other browsers, such as Firefox.

+Associated lawsuit

+In December 2023, Google settled a $5 billion consumer privacy lawsuit that alleged that its practices allowed it to track users in private browsing mode in various browsers.